arnasrum/telenorAssignment/README.md

 ## Assignment Requirements

-1. Parse the file into a suitable format
+1. Parse a file containing a 20x20 grid into a suitable format
 2. Find 4 consecutive numbers that make up the largest product and their indices.

 ### Alternate Implementation